 In this "flipped classroom" exercise, students will work in small groups to demonstrate that they comprehend complicated, hard-to-read legal cases by leading class on one of the cases designated by the professor.
 Two days before their case is due, each group must email me a typed case brief (format to be provided) as well as a minimum of five thought-provoking discussion questions.
 I will make copies to distribute to the rest of the class.
-Groups should then be fully prepared to summarize their case and answer classmates' questions about it in lecture.4
+Groups should then be fully prepared to summarize their case and answer classmates' questions about it in lecture.4 Part of your grade will be determined by your groupmates' assessment your contributions (i.e., peer grading).

-Digital Position Paper (21%)
+Digital Position Project (20%)

 Students will research an international legal issue that applies class concepts to a new subject not directly covered in class.
 (See suggested topics on Canvas; first come, first served!)
 Students are strongly encouraged to meet with me ahead of time to discuss their ideas.
 After selecting a topic, they will 1) identify a specific legal issue associated with it; 2) analyze both sides of the issue (affirmative v. negative); 3) make a clear, efficacious argument in favor of one side; and 4) make specific recommendations for how international law can-and should-be improved in order to clarify the legal boundaries surrounding this topic and prevent similar issues from arising in the future.
-An initial outline proposal (using required format; worth 5%) is due by Thursday, October 18th.
+An initial outline proposal (using required format; worth 5%) is due by Tuesday, February 26th.
 Your final findings and argument must then be conveyed in the form of a digital Adobe Spark Page.
 (More detailed instructions to follow.)
-To underscore the importance of this assignment, there are two "Paper Work Days" where students are expected to use class time to work on the project in place of normal lecture.
-Final position papers (worth 16%) must be uploaded to Canvas by 12:30pm on Tuesday, November 20th.
-A 10% per day late penalty will be strictly enforced for both components.
+To underscore the importance of this assignment, there are three "Project Work Days" where students are expected to use class time to work on the project in place of normal lecture.
+Final position projects (worth 15%) must be uploaded to Canvas by 2:00pm on Thursday, April 18th.
+A -10 points per day late penalty will be strictly enforced for both components.
+Please note: given the closeness between this due date and the end of class, students will not know their project grade before the final exam!
+If this is important to you, I must receive your final project no later than Thursday, April 11th.